My father was the first person to bring second-hand clothing business to Ghana - Boakye Agyarko

 According to him, his father and his Greek business partner were the first to introduce second-hand clothing business to Ghana.

-"No, I didn't leave the ministry as a bitter person...My life bitterness is not part of my life.
+"No, I didn't leave the ministry as a bitter person...Bitterness is not part of my life.
 But with all the things God has passed me through to this stage of my life if I become bitter, then I am ungrateful to God.

 He disclosed this in an interview with Omanhene Kwabena Asante on Asempa FM, monitored by GhanaWeb.